If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 Additionally, platforms will offer analytics, so users can track data such as subscription sales, revenue, and churn rate.
 The available features vary between platforms and the different plans they offer.
 The types of content these platforms support also vary but potentially include:

-So, let’s get going on our Kajabi vs Thinkific comparison.
+Let’s get going on our Kajabi vs Thinkific comparison.

-Using Kajabi to Monetize Your Content
+Using Kajabi to monetize your content

 Screenshot from Kajabi's website